dmazin/dmazin.github.io/_posts/2023-07-19-bunch-of-bits.md

 You may have come across structs.
 They're sort of like objects from dynamic languages, except confusing.

-Well, here's how I think about structs now, and it makes a ton of sense: let's say you come across a bunch of bits.
+Well, here's how I think about structs now: let's say you come across a bunch of bits.
 A struct is simply a specification of what those bits mean.

 With that realization in hand, the Linux kernel must define a struct for the inode somewhere, right?
 [It does](https://github.com/torvalds/linux/blob/fdf0eaf11452d72945af31804e2a1048ee1b574c/fs/ext4/ext4.h#L769)!